Psychiatry and Wellness, Behavioral Medicine Associates, Atlanta and Alpharetta

 Q. Do you consider yourself a Freudian?

-Only in the sense that everyone in our culture is a Freudian - whether they realize it or not.
+No -or rather if so, only in the sense that today everyone in our culture is a Freudian - whether they realize it or not.
 Freud's way of thinking and many of his insights have become an essential part of who we are today.
 It is literally unthinkable to suppose that we could do without Freud.
 Freud was a pioneer who was mistaken about many things, sometimes in a particularly embarrassing manner when viewed from our modern perspective.
 But what he got right, he got spectacularly right.
 He was a modern Archimedes who found a place to stand from which he moved our world.
 But it has been a long time since most psychiatrists took his doctrines of libido(the sexual etiology of all neuroses) or the Oedipus Complex seriously as universal explanations.

 Q. Is it true that psychiatrists have their own share of emotional difficulties?

 Not just psychiatrists, but absolutely everybody has their share of emotional difficulties!
 Nobody gets through life unscathed - despite how it might look from a distance or from the outside.
 There simply are no normal people - if normal means to be free of personal problems, stress and conflict.
+It is normal to have emotional conflicts, stress, and occasional life crises.
 And although every individual is to some degree different, I think it is probably safe to say that, in general, people attracted to the mental health professions as a career probably have experienced more distress than average in this regard.
 This is probably a result of being more sensitive to begin with, as well as, in many cases, some difficult times in childhood.
 I certainly fit this description.

 back to top